-Description PSO1 To have an in depth knowledge of significant European and Indian Literary Movements PSO2 Develop the translation and interpretation Skills and develop understanding of Indian ethos and culture.
-PSO3 Learn communication, cohesion and harmony through English language and literature PSO Develop a flair for the entry of new ideas and perspectives and hone the ability to analyze literary texts PSO5 To offer insights into different cultural, textual and value traditions of the World through literature PSO6 To inculcate the spirit of critical and Scholarly enquiry and develop the faculty of creative and analytical thinking PSO7 To understand the dynamics and dialectics of aesthetics and poetics of different literary genres PSO8 To develop Communicative Language Skills PSO9 To advance the domain of literary studies through an inter-disciplinary pedagogical framework.
+Description PSO1 Gain In-depth knowledge of significant European and Indian Literary Movements PSO2 Develop the translation and interpretation Skills and understanding of Indian ethos and culture.
+PSO3 Learn communication, cohesion and harmony through English language and literature PSO Develop a flair for the imbibing new ideas and perspectives and hone the ability to analyze literary texts PSO5 Enable to offer insights into different cultural, textual and value traditions of the World through literature PSO6 To inculcate the spirit of critical and Scholarly enquiry and develop the faculty of creative and analytical thinking PSO7 To understand the dynamics and dialectics of aesthetics and poetics of different literary genres PSO8 To develop Communicative Language Skills PSO9 To advance the domain of literary studies through an inter-disciplinary pedagogical framework.